jpsspm/sspm/README.md

 # sspm
-Simple Script Packages Manager  written in bash for linux-based OS built from scratch
+Simple Script Packages Manager  written in bash for linux-based OS built from

 # Home Page